goldberc/better-project-automation/README.md

 ]
 ```

-## GitHub Repository Setup
+## Getting Started

+### Code

+- copy the `.github/better-project-automation` directory to your repository
+- copy the workflows defined in the `.github/workflows` directory to your repository
+- add a copy of the license file to your repository indicating that the code is licensed under the same license as this repository

 ### GitHub App

-- install [better-project-automation-bot](https://github.com/apps/better-project-automation-bot) to the repository where issues will be created and Actions will run
+- install [better-project-automation-bot](https://github.com/apps/better-project-automation-bot) to the organization and repository where issues will be created and Actions will run
 - this is needed since GitHub workflows cannot access organization projects directly
 - you are able to review the permissions of the app